xcore/sc_canopen/app_canopen/doc_quickstart/index.rst

    #.
 Right click on the application binary and select run configurations window
       Select ``xscope`` tab
       Select ``offline scope`` option and then click on run button.
-      This console will now display ‘Reading Temperature..’ every five seconds.
+      This console will now display ï¿½Reading Temperature..ï¿½ every five seconds.

 BOOTUP MESSAGE
 ..............